University of Minnesota College of Pharmacy: History

 The Duluth program began in 2003 and was intended to address the severe shortage of pharmacists in Minnesota, especially in Greater Minnesota, at that time.

 Academics

 The University of Minnesota College of Pharmacy offers the Doctor of Pharmacy degree (PharmD), Master of Science (MS) and Doctoral (PhD) degrees, and dual-degree programs for students interested in combining their pharmacy education with a degree in public health (PharmD/MPH), or business (PharmD/MBA).

 In addition, the University of Minnesota College of Pharmacy also has pharmacy residency as part of its education programs.

 The Twin Cities campus enrolls approximately 100 PharmD students per class, while the Duluth campus enrolls approximately 50 students per class.

 Ranking

-In 2016, U.S. News & World Report ranked the University of Minnesota College of Pharmacy second in the United States.
+In 2024, U.S. News & World Report ranked the University of Minnesota College of Pharmacy sixth in the United States.